-The behaviour of individuals can have important impacts on health outcomes for patient populations, so to optimize health outcomes, interventions to support or change specific behaviours may be needed.
-To be effective, behaviour change interventions need to be acceptable and feasible to implement for relevant populations, and should also draw on appropriate evidence and theory (Craig et al. 2008).
+The behaviour of individuals can have important impacts on health outcomes for patient populations, so to optimise health outcomes, interventions to support or change specific behaviours may be needed.
+To be effective, behaviour change interventions need to be acceptable and feasible to implement for relevant populations, and should also draw on appropriate evidence and theory (Craig et al 2008).
 This article describes the methods and outputs of a multidisciplinary research team, developing an oral-health intervention.
-The development work engaged stroke survivors, their carers, and their clinicians in aiming to improve oral-health behaviours.
-The development process was guided by the Experience-Based Co-Design (EBCD) process (Robert 2013; Point of Care Foundation 2020), and the Behaviour Change Wheel (Michie, Van Stralen, and West 2011; Michie, Atkins, and West 2014).
+The development work engaged stroke-survivors, their carers and their clinicians in aiming to improve oral-health behaviours.
+The development process was guided by the Experience-Based Co-Design (EBCD) process (Robert 2013; Point of Care Foundation 2020), and the Behaviour Change Wheel (Michie et al. 2011; Michie et al. 2014).

 The research team combined clinical specialists in stroke and oral health with experts in design and in health psychology, and points of conjunction and mutual learning across approaches are discussed.
 As such, this article presents a worked example of how design and health specialisms can collaborate to define a complex intervention.
-In particular, it addresses the challenge of how to develop interventions that are co-designed, to ensure acceptability to patients and health care professionals, and also based on theory and evidence.
-Such considerations are of relevance to designers and design researchers working in health or care settings, where design methods would benefit from a more explicit evidence base (Niedderer, Clune, and Ludden 2017).
+In particular, it addresses the challenge of how to develop interventions which are co-designed, to ensure acceptability to patients and health care professionals, and also based on theory and evidence.
+Such considerations are of relevance to designers and design-researchers working in health or care settings, where design methods would benefit from a more explicit evidence-base (Niedderer et al. 2017).